 Our pick for the depth & pressure gauge is the ScubaPro Depth And Pressure Gauge.

-Our pick for a dive computer is the Suunto Vyper Novo with Air Integration Wrist Scuba Computer.
-It’s a high end model with air integration and all the bells and whistles you can ask for.
+Our pick for a dive computer is the Shearwater Research Teric Wrist Dive Computer.
+It’s a high-end model with air integration and all the bells and whistles you can ask for.

-Gloves keep your hands warm under water.
+Scuba diving gloves keep your hands warm underwater.
 They also protect them when you for example go cave diving or wreck diving.
-If you’re diving in colder regions and/or in deeper waters then gloves are essential to have.
+If you’re diving in colder regions and/or in deeper waters, then gloves are essential to have.

-Our top pick for scuba diving gloves are the NeoSport Neoprene Velcro Gloves.
+Our top pick for scuba diving gloves is the NeoSport Neoprene Velcro Gloves.

-Similar to the gloves, the boots are there to keep your feet warm and to protect them.
+Similar to the gloves, the dive boots are there to keep your feet warm and to protect them.
 You specifically need booties as part of your scuba gear when you dive with open-heel dive fins as well as when you go diving in cold waters.

-Our pick for scuba boots are the NeoSport Wetsuits Premium Neoprene 3mm Hi Top Zipper Boot.
+Our pick for scuba boots is the NeoSport Wetsuits Premium Neoprene 3mm Hi Top Zipper Boot.

 Our best pick for a wetsuit is the Seavenger Men and Women 3mm Full Wetsuit.

 A recreational diver will typically never be in a diving situation where a drysuit would be needed.
-In case you disagree though, check out the Scubapro Everdry 4mm Dry Suit and make it part of your scuba gear.
+In case you disagree, though, check out the Scubapro Everdry 4mm Dry Suit and make it part of your scuba gear.

-In addition there are many other clothing items that protect you from the environment.
-We have not listed all of them in detail but you can get hoods, hooded vests, and undergarment for drysuits, etc.
+In addition, there are many other clothing items that protect you from the environment.
+We have not listed all of them in detail, but you can get hoods, hooded vests, and undergarments for drysuits, etc.

-You need the ability to produce light if you dive during night or if you need to look into cracks and crevices or you go cave diving or wreck diving.
+You need the ability to produce light if you dive during the night or if you need to look into cracks and crevices or you go cave diving or wreck diving.
 A dive light should always be part of your dive gear.

-Our suggestion for your dive torch is the OxyLED DF10 1050 lumen Diving Flashlight.
+Our suggestion for your dive torch is the ORCATORCH D520 Diving Flashlight.

-A compass is essential to help you navigate under water.
-Higher end dive computers often also feature a built-in compass.
-In that case you can save yourself the money to buy another compass.
+A compass is essential to help you navigate underwater.
+Higher-end dive computers often also feature a built-in digital 3D compass.
+In that case, you can save yourself the money to buy another separate unit.